 Other Workgroup Participants expressed concern that the Legal Text goes further than the Solution and that this may be of concern to the UNC Panel.

-National Grid stated that the non-Transmission Services Revenue refers back to Section 1.6 in TPD Section Y paragraph 4.7.2 wording, which provides for a part year determination of Allowed Revenue.
-NG to supply wording here

 Effective date and notice periods

 Workgroup Participants noted that two months’ notice proposed in the draft Modification 0678 v3 has not had any justification in terms of impact on Users.
 National Grid confirmed it is suggesting two months in line with best practice.